About Your New Companion

 Axolotl Aquarium Water Parameters

 Water quality is the most important requirement to keeping your axolotl comfortable and healthy.
-Test your tank’s water quality regularly using a Master Freshwater Test Kit by API, which you can purchase online or from your local Petco, PetSmart, or fish store.
+All aquariums for axolotls must be cycled before introducing the axolotl to the aquarium.
+This will help keep your water clean and safe for the axolotl.
+Please read our guide on Tank Cycling to learn more about how to prepare your aquarium for an axolotl!
+After your tank is cycled, test your tank’s water quality regularly using a Master Freshwater Test Kit by API, which you can purchase online or from your local Petco, PetSmart, or fish store.
 Simply follow the instructions on the kit and you’ll be able to accurately test your water in minutes.

 Here are the ideal water parameters for your axolotl: